 My paleo pancakes are soft, fluffy, and most importantly, NOT dry.
-Nor do they taste like eggys bananas like that easy paleo pancake recipe floating around online.
+Nor do they taste like eggy bananas like that easy paleo pancake recipe floating around online.
 Yikes.
 Actually, these are also the only pancakes I’ve ever made where I didn’t burn the first batch.
+Go figure.

 Paleo baking can be difficult due to the flour substitutes and can dry things out.
 Almond flour and coconut flour are good alternatives, but too much is a bit excessive.
 The Paleo Diet calls for some nuts and berries.
 If we’re baking with cups of almond flour it doesn’t follow the plan, does it?
-This is made with mostly pumpkin and eggs so it comes moist.
+Using pumpkin helps keep it healthy and moist.

 - 4 eggs